mdshams8067/Depression/README.md

 Our key contributions are:

 1.  **A New Tri-Modal Dataset:** A gold-standard dataset of 103 participants.
-This dataset includes audio, facial video, and saliency data with ground-truth PHQ-9 scores.
+This dataset includes audio, facial video, and eye tracking data with ground-truth PHQ-9 scores.

 2.  **High Frequency Signals:** Exisitng graph based depression detection methods primarily focus on low frequency signals.
 We demonstrate the high frequency signals contain critical information for depression detection